Anime: Lupin III (Green Jacket)

 - Origins Episode: This series gives us the origins of Goemon.
 The other four are considered well-established at the start of the first episode.
 Although Zenigata does give a monologue about the "eternal rivalry" between the criminal and cop in the race car.

-- Play-Along Prisoner: Lupin's method of playing along is to insist that other people are actually Lupin, and he's really a guard that's been disguised as Lupin by Lupin, while Lupin escapes.
+- Play-Along Prisoner: Lupin's method of playing along is to insist that other people are actually Lupin, and he's really a guard that's been disguised as Lupin by Lupin, while Lupin escaped.
 If you thought that was confusing, imagine how they felt after a year of it going on!